aws/aws-xray-sdk-java/README.md

 ### Vended Segment-Level Metrics

-The X-Ray SDK can now automatically vend metrics that aggregate information about the segments your application sends as a normal CloudWatch metric.
+The X-Ray SDK can now automatically vend metrics that aggregate information about the segments your application sends as a custom CloudWatch metric.
 To learn more and enable this feature on your instrumented project, see the [developer guide](https://docs.aws.amazon.com/xray/latest/devguide/xray-sdk-java-monitoring.html#xray-sdk-java-monitoring-enable).

 ### Log Group Correlation